haukegravenkamp/GridapReynoldsEquation/README.md

 - 'example*.jl' are the input files and main scripts to run in order to reproduce the examples
 - 'manufacturedSolutionsMatlab' contains the functions defining body loads.
 They have been computed using the Matlab program *Manufactured solutions* [3]
-- 'results' contains the 'state' files for plotting the results in paraview (optional).
+- 'results' contains the 'state' files for plotting the results in Paraview (optional).

 ## prerequisites
 - Julia